johnespinosa/MixedNumberCalculatorHW/README.md

 First Software Project to build a Mixed Number calculator.
-Write your code in src/MixedNumberCalculator.java The main method will be where you stitch together all the functions needed to make the Mixed Number Calculator function.
+Write your code in src/MixedNumberCalculator.java The main method will be where you stitch together all the functions needed to make the Mixed Number Calculator run.
 Test your functions using src/TestMixedNunberCalculator.java

 Requirements:
 You can assume any input provided by the user will be in a valid format, only valid operators, all mixed numbers would be good.
 There will be no excess spaces in the beginning or the end of the user’s input.